-Theme Class number of times Description Spatio-Temporal 1 Media 1 What is spatio-temporal media.
+Theme Class number of times Description Spatio-Temporal 1 What is spatio-temporal media.
 Some examples.
-Light and Colors 1-2 Intensity, colors, and spectrum in image media.
-Features and 2 Features such as edge, region, etc. for analysing image media.
-Segmentation 2 Filtering and 1-2 Introduction to filtering and Wayalat Transform Wavelet Transform 1-2 Introduction to filtering and Wavelet Transform.
-Discrete Wavelet Diarate Wayalat Transform and applications such as image onhancement Transform and 1-2 Dicrete Wavelet Transform and applications such as image enhancement, Applications image compression, etc. Geometry of Image 1-2 The mechanism and geometry of image capturing: projection of a 3D world Capturing 1-2 into 2D images.
-3D Measurements 2 2D macourses and 2D world according from a set of 2D incord and Reconstruction 2 3D measurements and 3D world reconstrunction from a set of 2D images.
+Media Light and Colors 1-2 Intensity, colors, and spectrum in image media.
+Features and 2 Protone and a sector of for each in increased.
+Segmentation 2 Features such as edge, region, etc. for analysing image media.
+Filtering and 1.2 Introduction to filtering and Wayslet Transform Wavelet Transform 1-2 Introduction to filtering and Wavelet Transform.
+Discrete Wavelet Diante Wendet Transforment and an listing and a site of a second second Transform and 1-2 Dicrete Wavelet Transform and applications such as image enhancement, Applications image compression, etc. Geometry of Image 1-2 The mechanism and geometry of image capturing: projection of a 3D world Capturing 1-2 into 2D images.
+3D Measurements 2 and Reconstruction Ĺ 3D measurements and 3D world reconstrunction from a set of 2D images.
 Measurement of 1-2 Motions 1-2 Motion detection and measurement, and oject tracking.
-Dattarn Dagagnition The basic idea of pattern recognition and usuful tools such as Support Vector Pattern Recognition 0-2 Machine.
+Dattam Decognition 0-2 The basic idea of pattern recognition and usuful tools such as Support Vector Pattern Recognition Machine.